packetzero/fseventsp/README.md

 [http://nicoleibrahim.com/apple-fsevents-forensics/](http://nicoleibrahim.com/apple-fsevents-forensics/)

 ## Why?
-While I had experience with the FSEvents C++ API, this project gave me a chance to learn the file format, and another chance to show the beauty of crystal.
+While I had experience with the FSEvents C++ API, this project allowed me to learn the file format, and another chance to show the beauty of crystal.
 Compiled for release mode, fseventsp is really fast.
-For 272 files with about 18MB of FSEvents, produces a 546MB TSV file in about 6 seconds on a MacBook Pro i7.
-Creating a SQLite3 database by importing the TSV data takes about 26 seconds, and another few seconds for the 'fullpath' index creation.
+For 271 files with about 18MB of gzipped FSEvents, produces a 546MB TSV file in about 6 seconds on a MacBook Pro i7.
+Creating the SQLite3 database by importing the TSV data, indexing, and generating reports takes another 30 seconds or so.

 ## Prerequisite : crystal-lang
 Since this is a source-code distribution, you will need to compile the executable.
 You will need crystal, and the easiest way to get it is via [homebrew](https://brew.sh).